Not sure what pistol to get for your first gun or for home defense?

-This leaves us with what many call the “plastic fantastic.”
+This leaves us with what many call the “plastic fantastics.”

 Everyone and their mom has heard of Glock.

-It is a polymer, kind of boring, but ultra reliable.
+It is a polymer gun, kind of boring, but ultra-reliable.
 If I had the choice of only taking a random pistol into a situation…this would be it.

 If you don’t plan on concealed carrying…I would opt for the Glock 17 full-size.

-If you are going to go the CCW route…try out the Glock 19.
+If you are going to go the CCW route or want something slightly smaller…try out the Glock 19.

 Make sure you can get all your fingers on the grip.

-The newest version of the venerable M&P (military and police).
-If there’s a list of best 9mm handguns, this usually makes the top 3.
+The newest version of the venerable M&P (military and police) is the M&P 2.0.
+If there’s a list of best 9mm handguns, this usually makes the top three.